Gambini/Overgrowth-Update/README.txt

 Click the "Download and Update" option at the bottom left Click the "Download and Update" button at the bottom right Wait for things to download
-Assuming no errors popped up, your overgrowth game is now updated.
+Assuming no errors popped up, your Overgrowth game is now updated.